baptistemrtl/baptistemrtl/README.md

 ### 🗨️ Let me introduce myself :

-Baptiste, 19, french student in computer science. </br>
+Baptiste, french student in computer science. </br>
-Currently Studying at : ISIMA INP, Aubière, France Last diploma : 2-years university technical diploma at Université Clermont-Auvergne, Aubière, France. </br>
+Currently following a Master of Science in Computer Science and Engineering at : ISIMA INP, Aubière, France Last diploma : 2-years university technical diploma at Université Clermont-Auvergne, Aubière, France. </br>
+Great sports enthusiast.
+High level tennis practice for 11 years and football for 12 years.
+But for 4 years now, I have taken a passion for bodybuilding, which has allowed me to acquire a thorough knowledge of the human body: its reaction to muscular work, and the nutritionnecessary for its proper functioning.
+Outside of sports, I am very interested in fashion, especially independent brands, because they are real examples of entrepreneurship and creativity.

 ### Social media profiles
 <p align="left">